-Datasets can be classified according to different criterions, for example, synthetic data and real-world data, raw feature data and complicated data, and different research fields utilize different kinds of datasets, for example, traditional statistical learning often uses synthetic data; computer vision often uses real-world image data.
-As for OOD generalization problem, different from traditional machine learning tasks which are based on $i.i.d.$ assumption, it is necessary to involve or generate the distributional shifts to simulate the unknown testing distribution, so as to test whether an algorithm can generalize to unseen distributions.
-Therefore, in line with recent works on OOD generalization, we find it necessary to use both the synthetic \& simple data and real-world \& complicated data to verify the effectiveness of an OOD generalization method.
+Datasets can be classified according to different criteria (e.g., synthetic data and real-world data; tabular data, image data, and language data).
+And researchers from different fields utilize different kinds of datasets, for example, statistical machine learning often uses synthetic \& tabular data, while computer vision researchers often use real-world \& image data.
+As for the OOD generalization, it is necessary to involve distribution shifts to evaluate the generalization ability of different approaches.
+In line with recent works, we present a comprehensive overview of datasets and evaluation metrics of OOD generalization.

-\subsubsection{Synthetic Data}
+\subsection{Synthetic Data}

-Synthetic data are important tools to simulate explainable and controllable distributional shifts.
-As Aubin \textit{et al.}\cite{aubin2021linear} find that recent OOD generalization methods perform poorly on some simple low-dimensional linear problems, it is necessary to test OOD generalization methods on such simple but challenging data, which can reflect whether and to what extent an algorithm can resist certain kind of distributional shifts.
+Synthetic data are important for simulating explainable and controllable distribution shifts. \citet{aubin2021linear} find that recent OOD generalization methods perform poorly on some simple low-dimensional linear problems.
+This demonstrates the need for such simple but challenging data, which could precisely reflect to what extent an algorithm could resist certain kinds of distribution shifts.

-Generally speaking, there are three mechanisms to simulate distributional shifts across environments, named by selection bias, confounding bias and anti-causal effect, with which one can simulate certain kind of distributional shifts to various degrees and clearly justify an algorithm's real effect.
-In these mechanisms, the covariates $X$ are divided into two groups as $X=[S,V]^T$, corresponding to the invariant and variant parts inside data.
-And it is assumed that $P(Y|S)$ remains invariant across environments, and $P(Y|V)$ is perturbed with different mechanisms, which brings distributional shifts.\\\\ \textbf{(a) Selection Bias}\\ Kuang \textit{et al.}\cite{kuang2020stable} propose a selection bias mechanism to introduce distributional shifts, and similar settings are also adopted in \cite{liu2021stable, hrm}.
-In this setting, $P(Y|V)$ is perturbed with selection bias.
-The data generation process is as following: \begin{small}
+In this section, we introduce three typical synthetic data generation mechanisms, with which one can simulate certain kinds of distribution shifts to various degrees and evaluate the generalization ability of different algorithms.
+Throughout these mechanisms, covariates $X$ are divided into two groups as $X=[S,V]^T$, corresponding to the stable and unstable/spurious parts, \emph{i.e.} $P(Y|S)$ remains invariant across distributions and $P(Y|V)$ is perturbed to bring distributional shifts.

+\paragraph{Unobserved Confounders}\quad Confounding bias is one of the most sources of distribution shifts~\citep{pearl2009causality, subbaswamy2018counterfactual, arjovsky2019invariant}, where the unstable covariates $V$ are related to target $Y$ owing to the unobserved confounder $C$.
+Here we present the data generation process proposed by \citet{subbaswamy2018counterfactual}:

+where $C$ is the unobserved confounder.
+Coefficient $W_V^e$ controls the relationship between $V$ and $Y$, and one can change $W_V^e$ across environments to simulate distribution shifts.